HEERA ALAYA

 How did you maintain your composure amid ISIS?

-I am an experienced journalist, having spent considerable time with the Taliban.
+I am an experienced journalist who has spent considerable time with the Taliban.
 However, I was nervous before I left to document ISIS—I wasn’t sure if I would come back alive.
 Once in their midst, I didn’t want to lose my confidence.
 Had I shown them my fear, it would have been a problem.
 Instead, I mingled with them, thinking: I am a human, and they are too.
 I demonstrated that we could move together and share life as human beings.
 Moreover, I had a couple of local people with me who were close to ISIS, and watching them greet and hug each other calmed me.

 According to my information, ISIS gets monetary support from other countries; it also receives taxes from the local people.
 ISIS is richer than the Taliban, which is evident in how they dress and the weapons they own.